YuriDonato/talesoferenix/README.md

 ### Backend

-The backend will primarily be developed using JavaScript.
-I will also consider using a database, such as MongoDB, to manage and organize the stories and related content.
+The backend will primarily be developed using TypeScript.
+I will also consider using a database, such as FireBase, to manage and organize the stories and related content.

 ### Frontend

-The frontend will be built with React/NextJS, and TailwindCSS will be used for styling to create a responsive design that works seamlessly across all devices.
+The frontend will be built with React/NextJS, and Styled Components will be used for styling to create a responsive design that works seamlessly across all devices.

 ## Features